videlec/aims-python-rwanda-2016/README.md

 - The second worksheet has been split into two parts
     - [Jupyter worksheet 2.1](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.1.ipynb) lists and for loops ([view it online](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet2.1.ipynb))
     - [Jupyter worksheet 2.2](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.2.ipynb) conditionals ([view it online](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet2.2.ipynb))
-  (you can still access the [Old Jupyter worksheet 2](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.ipynb))
+    - (you can still access the [Old Jupyter worksheet 2](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.ipynb))
 - [Jupyter worksheet 3](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet3.ipynb) functions ([view it online](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet3.ipynb))

-The subject of the assignment is [arith.pdf](https://github.com/videlec/aims-python-rwanda-2016/raw/master/assignment/arith.pdf) and you can use the following [template worksheet](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/assignment/arith.ipynb).
+The subject of the assignment is [arith.pdf](https://github.com/videlec/aims-python-rwanda-2016/raw/master/assignment/arith.pdf) for which you can use the following [template worksheet](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/assignment/arith.ipynb).
 To submit your assignment go to the Jupyter menu and download the worksheet in ipynb format ("File -> Download as -> Notebook (.ipynb)").
 Then send this file by mail to the tutors.
 Do not forget to include your name on the worksheet!